BrianAlexanderr/SAVFE/README.md

 # SAVFE - Smart Face Verification

-SAVFE is a web-based application for student attendance verification using face recognition.
-This system captures student faces and matches them against a pre-stored database to ensure accurate attendance tracking.
+SAVFE is a simple web-based application for userface verification using face recognition.
+This system captures user faces and if the face is verified then redirect them.

 ## 🚀 Features
 - Face recognition-based student attendance